 In the first part, we gave an overview of each of the five steps to create a highly effective team.
 Then, last week, we covered the value of creating a great vision and mission for your company.
 Here is a review of this employee engagement process.

-Four-Step Process to Build a Culture of Teamwork in Your Organization.
+Five-Step Process to Build a Culture of Teamwork in Your Organization and Improve Team Success.

-The four-step leadership development process is as follows.
+The five-step leadership development process is as follows.

 - Build Trust and Rapport with the People that You Want to Lead.

 - Resolve Conflicts and Create an Environment Where Disagreements Do Not Cause Personal Conflicts.

 - Gain Enthusiastic Cooperation from Your Team (Even When You Are Not Looking).

 Each of these steps is progressive.
 For instance, if we have a lack of trust within a group of individuals, we will likely have more conflicts.
 If we are in conflict with our team members, it will be difficult to gain cooperation.
 The point is that the better we do in the early stages, the easier it is to have success in the latter stages.
 In this session, we will focus on Step #2: The Seven Best Ways to Build Team Trust.

 How to Build a Culture of Trust in Your Team.
 7 Expert Ways to Build Team Trust.